rashedsabbir/SareeAloy-Client/README.md

 ## Features and Functionality

--Saree API created using node.js, express.js.
+- Saree API created using node.js, express.js.
--Each item has details and the delivery is dynamic.
+- Each item has details and the delivery is dynamic.
--Login users can check items, manage all itemss, add items in the dashboard.
+- Login users can check items, manage all itemss, add items in the dashboard.
--Specially implemented private route and JWT token.
+- Specially implemented private route and JWT token.
--Used Firebase authentication.
+- Used Firebase authentication.
--User can update profile.
+- User can update profile.

 # warehouse-management-client-side-rashedsabbir